mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 This showcase aims to highlight the antenna models available in INET, and their directional characteristics.
 The showcase contains an example simulation which demonstrates the direcionality of five antenna models.
+Four of these models represent well known antenna models, while the last one is a universal antenna which can model any rotationally symetrical antenna pattern.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/wireless/directionalselectivity <https://github.com/inet-framework/inet-showcases/tree/master/general/directionalselectivity>`__